junior-jl/learning-python/object-oriented-programming/notes.md

 #### Overloading operators for a user-defined class

-When a class is defined, its objects can interact with each other through the operators, but is is necessary to define the behaviour of these operators through operator overloading.
+When a class is defined, its objects can interact with each other through the operators, but is necessary to define the behaviour of these operators through operator overloading.

 We are going to implement a class that represents a complex number.
 It consists of a real part and an imaginary part.